martin-creator/Africalancer/README.md

 - Refactoring code to follow DRY & KISS principles
 - Upgrading codebase to  newer ruby and rails  versions
 - Include documentation in ruby and html files
+- Clean code to remove any comments

 To do:
-- Complete stripe setup to support revenue splitting
-- Create revenue dashboard
-- Add message and notification feature for communication between host and guest
-- Build a mobile application  version of the website.
+- Prepare app for deployment
+- Integrate mobile money payments
+- Include online status messaging functionality

 ## Acknowledgements